 You just can't help but love the 80s Arena rock sound can you?
-And if you lived through the 80s then you also can't fail to remember the 80s rock anthem Eye Of The Tiger.
+And if you lived through the 80s, then you also can't fail to remember the 80s rock anthem "Eye Of The Tiger".

-Many critics regard this song as cheesy, but I rarely take too much notice of music reviewers and, as with many of us who lived threw the 1980s, I've always loved this track.
+While some critics regard this song as cheesy, but I rarely take too much notice of music reviewers and, as with many of us who lived threw the 1980s, I've always loved this track.

-Initially, Sylvester Stallone had asked Queen if he could use Another One Bites The Dust on the soundtrack.
+Initially, Sylvester Stallone had asked Queen if he could use "Another One Bites The Dust" on the soundtrack.
 However, they refused and so he asked Survivor to write a song from scratch - and they came up with a true eighties classic which is now used frequently at certain sporting events.
-The B-side features a track entitled Take You On A Saturday.
+The B-side features a track entitled "Take You On A Saturday".

-This was one of just two hits in Britain, the other being the similiar-sounding Burning Heart from the Rocky IV soundtrack.
-The follow-up to Eye Of The Tiger, American Heartbeat, failed to chart in the UK, but peaked at #17 in the U.S. One further single from the same album, The One That Really Matters, stalled at #74 in America.
+This was one of just two hits in Britain, the other being the similar-sounding Burning Heart from the Rocky IV soundtrack.
+The follow-up to "Eye Of The Tiger", "American Heartbeat", failed to chart in the UK, but peaked at #17 in the U.S. One further single from the same album, "The One That Really Matters", stalled at #74 in America.